HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

 - .1.
 Summaries of the work
    + a.
 The things I have done every week:
    + b.
 The things I have learned every week
 - .2.
-My ideas about:
+My thinking about:
    + a.
 Collaboration
    + b.
 Configuration management
    + c.
 Implementation and documentation